chuphal/url-shortner/README.md

 ## API Documentation

 The API documentation provides detailed information about the available endpoints, request/response formats mechanisms.
-Access it at http://localhost:5000/api-docs.
+Access it at http://localhost:5000/api-docs for locally or https://url-shortner-lb0f.onrender.com/api-docs/ for globally;

 ## Development